Chandrika Prasad Jigyasu: Nationalist literature

-Adi Hindu movement and Dalit literature
+Adi Hindu movement

 In 1926, Jigyasu came into contact with Swami Achutanand, a Chamar leader who had grown disillusioned with the Hindu reform of Arya Samaj, and had established the independent Adi Hindu social reform movement popular with the untouchables.
 Jigyasu also became increasingly influenced by the Buddhist leader Swami Bodhanand, and wrote three books with him: Mul Bharatvasi aur Arya, Bhagwan Gautam Buddha, and Bauddhacharya-paddhati.
 The 1930 book Mul Bharatvasi aur Arya ("The Original Inhabitants of India and the Aryans") became an important historical text of the Adi Hindu movement.
 Bodhanand introduced Jigyasu to the Dalit leader B.R.
 Ambedkar, and Jigyasu gradually became disenchanted with the efforts of the Hindu reform movement.
 He changed the name of his press from Hindu Samaj Sudhar Karyalay to Bahujan Kalyan Prakashan ("Bahujan Welfare Press").

+Dalit literature

-Later, Jigyasu wrote Bharat ke Adi-Nivasiyon ("The Original Inhabitants of India"), a history of the Dalit community in ancient India based on Adi Hindu ideology, inspired by Achutanand.
+Jigyasu wrote Bharat ke Adi-Nivasiyon ("The Original Inhabitants of India"), a history of the Dalit community in ancient India based on Adi Hindu ideology, inspired by Achutanand.

 The first part of the book - Srishti aur Manav-Samaj ka Vikas ("Universe and the Development of Human Society") - was published in 1938.
 The second part - Bharat ke Adi-Nivasiyon ki Sabhyata ("The Civilization of the Original Inhabitants of India") was published several years later.

 He wrote multiple texts on Ravidas including Sant-Pravar Ravidas Sahab (1955, "The Eminent Sant Ravidas") and Sant Ravidas ka Jivan Darshan ("The Life Philosophy of Sant Ravidas").
 These books present Ravidas as an Adi Hindu poet-sant who reminds the Dalit community of its ancient heritage as indigenous inhabitants of India.

 Bahujan Kalyan Prakashan published works in Hindi throughout the 1940s–1960s on various Dalit issues, including works by Ambedkar, pamphlets on Buddhism, caste discrimination and reservation.

 Later, Jigyasu shifted his literary focus from historical themes of the ancient Dalit past and began to write pamphlets such as: